Amherst College: Establishment

 Moore, then President of Williams College, however, still believed that Williamstown was an unsuitable location for a college.
 When Amherst College was established, he was elected its first president on May 8, 1821.
 At its opening, Amherst had forty-seven students.
 Fifteen of these had followed Moore from Williams College.
 Those fifteen represented about one-third of the total students at Amherst, and about one-fifth of the whole number in the three classes to which they belonged in Williams College.
 President Moore died on June 29, 1823, and was replaced with a Williams College trustee, Heman Humphrey.

 Williams alumni are fond of an apocryphal story ascribing the removal of books from the Williams College library to Amherst College.
 In 1995, Williams president Harry C. Payne declared the story false, but many still nurture the legend.

+In 1826, Edward Jones became Amherst's first Black graduate.

-Amherst grew quickly, and for two years in the mid-1830s, it was the second largest college in the United States, second only to Yale.
+Amherst grew quickly, and for two years in the mid-1830s, it was the second largest college in the United States, behind Yale.
 In 1835, Amherst attempted to create a course of study parallel to the classical liberal arts education.
 This parallel course focused less on Greek and Latin, instead emphasizing contemporary English, French, and Spanish languages, chemistry, economics, etc. The parallel course did not take hold and replace the classical, however, until the next century.

 Amherst was founded as a non-sectarian institution "for the classical education of indigent young men of piety and talents for the Christian ministry" (Tyler, A History of Amherst College).
 One of the hallmarks of the new college was its Charity Fund, an early form of financial aid that paid the tuition of poorer students.
 Although officially non-denominational, Amherst was considered a religiously conservative institution with a strong connection to Calvinism; the Puritans still controlled much of Massachusetts life.

 As a result, there was considerable debate in the Massachusetts government over whether the new college should receive an official charter from the state.
 A charter was not granted until February 21, 1825, as reflected on the Amherst seal.
 Religious conservatism persisted at Amherst until the mid-nineteenth century: students who consumed alcohol or played cards were subject to expulsion.
-A number of religious revivals were held at Amherst, where mobs of righteous students would herd less religious students into the chapel and berate them for lack of piety.
+A number of religious revivals were held at Amherst.
 Toward the end of the nineteenth century, however, the college began a transition toward secularism.
 This movement was considered to culminate in the 1949 demolition of the college church.